Neurotoxin0/Integrated_Stress_Analysis_Using_EEG_and_ECG_Signals_with_Maching_Learning/README.md

 - Path configurations have been designed to automatically adjust, eliminating the need for manual changes under standard usage scenarios.
 - The model training process is initiated by running `MLalgorithm/main.py`.
 This step is crucial for the subsequent analysis as it generates trained model files for subsequent usage.
 - The models that have been trained and their corresponding performance plots will be stored in `MLalgorithm/Assets/models` and `MLalgorithm/Assets/plots`, respectively.
+- The `run_model.py` script loads trained standardizing scalar, encoder, PCA model, requested machine learning models respectively, along with processing inputs that combine EEG and ECG data, to predict current estimated stress level.
-- The `run_model.py` script contains a `run` function that will load trained models and processes inputs combining EEG and ECG data.
-Detailed information on the expected format of the input data will be print out by running `test_data_generator.py`.
+- Detailed information about the expected format of the input data can be printed by running `test_data_generator.py`.

 ---